 The University of Calgary, one of Canada’s top research universities, is located in Calgary, Alberta.
-Founded in 1966, the university serves 30,000 students, including 6,000 graduate students and offers over 150 graduate degree programs.
-In 2016 the university was ranked at 88% for level of satisfaction among graduate students.
+Founded in 1966, the university serves 30,000 students, including 6,000 graduate students and offers over 150 graduate programs.
+In 2016, the university was ranked at 88% for level of satisfaction among graduate students.

 The University of Calgary inspires and supports discovery, creativity, and innovation across all disciplines, with a focus on multidisciplinary research areas including:

 - Infections, inflammation and chronic diseases